alecdotninja/active_record_distinct_on/README.md

 The development dependencies of this gem are managed using [Bundler](https://rubygems.org/gems/bundler).

 After checking out the repo, run `bundle install` to install dependencies.
-Then, run `bundle exec rake spec` to run the tests.
+Then, run `bundle exec rake test:all` to run the tests.
 You can also run `bundle exec rake console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [RubyGems](https://rubygems.org/gems/active_record_distinct_on).

 ## Contributing

-Bug reports and pull requests are welcome on [GitHub](https://github.com/anarchocurious/active_record_distinct_on).
+Bug reports and pull requests are welcome on [GitHub](https://github.com/alecdotninja/active_record_distinct_on).

 ## License